Mathnerd314/stroscot/docs/Commentary/State.rst

 With large (>1000 width) matrices we might want to multiply sub-matrices on multiple threads (cores).
 That requires concurrency, so is handled by writing the synchronization operations explicitly.
 Stroscot doesn't parallelize on the thread level by default because automatically spawning threads would be surprising, and the choice of thread/scheduler/performance model (OpenMP, OS thread, green thread) influences what granularity to split up the computation at.

-But still, for complex data science type computations we might want automatic parallelization.
+But still, for complex data science computations we might want automatic parallelization that takes advantage of multicore hardware.
 So we can provide a DSL function ``parallelize`` to automatically rewrite pure computations to concurrent ones, implementing the "small on single thread, big splits into small" operations on top of fork/join model and taking the thread / task queue implementation as a parameter.
 Doug Lea's work stealing task queues can be very efficient given the correct task granularity.

 Haskell's "par" is interesting, but too fine-grained to be efficient.
 You have to manually add in a depth threshold and manually optimize it.
 It's just as clear to use explicit fork/join operations, and indeed the ``rpar/rpar/rseq/rseq`` pattern proposed in `the Parallel Haskell book <https://www.oreilly.com/library/view/parallel-and-concurrent/9781449335939/ch02.html>`__ is just fork/join with different naming.

-As far as the actual task granularity, Cliff says somewhere around the middle of the microsecond range is the break-even point, thousands of cycles / machine code instructions.
-Below that the overhead for forking the task exceeds the speedup from parallelism, but above you can make useful progress.
+As far as the actual task granularity, Cliff Click says the break-even point is somewhere around the middle of the microsecond range, thousands of cycles / machine code instructions.
+Below that the overhead for forking the task exceeds the speedup from parallelism, but above you can make useful progress in another thread.

 OS Model
 ========